On Circuit-based Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification

 \subsection{Coarse-to-fine structured land-cover classification}

-To further challenge the capacities brought by entanglement in the Real Amplitudes Circuit, a structured prediction setting, with coarse-to-fine classification, has been tested.
+Classification results shown in section ~\ref{sec:eurosat-multiclass} and especially Table~\ref{tab:scores1} demonstrate the ability of our hybrid classical-quantum network to perform multi-class EO classification.
+Even if some-state-of-the-art classical networks achieve better performance (as in Helbert et al., JSTARS 2019~\cite{helber2019eurosat}), it is worth highlighting that the proposed quantum models are extremely less complex and with very few parameters as shown in Table~\ref{tab:comparisons2}.
+Moreover, to further challenge the capacities of our hybrid approach of learning with a limited number of parameters, we propose a structured prediction setting, with coarse-to-fine classification, which shows on par results with the best standard approaches.

 Three {\em difficult} subsets for images of visually-similar classes were created.
 Then, these clusters have been used to train three hybrid QCNNs with Real Amplitudes Circuit, namely the fine-grain classifiers.
 In this way the 4-qubit and the entanglement have been applied within the selected macro-classes and their inherent complexity used to encode details finer than in the overall set-up.
 The proposed clusters are: $1)$ Vegetation: Annual Crop, Permanent Crop, Pasture, Forest and Herbaceous Vegetation, $2)$ Urban: Highway, Industrial and Residential and $3)$ Water Bodies: River and Sea Lake.

 The overall structure of the coarse-to-fine land-cover classifier is shown in Fig.~\ref{fig:coarse2fine}.
 A first coarse classifier, based also on the real amplitudes circuit, is trained and applied to divide the data into three macro-classes.
 Then, based on the coarse-classifier output, the corresponding fine grain classifier is applied to obtain the final classification.